dax8it/atjiujitsu04/src/pages/blog/2019-10-15-haunted-house-at-at-jiu-jitsu-nyc.md

 ## All ages invited

-# And come and join us this year... if you're brave enough.
+# So come and join us this year... if you're brave enough.

 # Check out some photos from our last Haunted House!